General Info – summary

 Distribution & Ecology

 Viscum capense is a bird dispersed endemic Cape mistletoe that may grow on the stem.
 It is a Hemi-parasite – (for water and mineral salts but remains photosynthetic).
 White, sap-sucking scale insect infestation may occur.
 These insects drain water from the plant and often have a mutualistic relationship with ants.
-The resinous leaf surface may be the reason for the plants not often grazed.
+The resinous leaf surface may be the reason that the plants are not often grazed.

 Ethnobotany